 Which of BBC2's Amazing Hotels would you choose to stay in?

 As the title promises, Monica Galetti and Giles Coren jet off to some pretty astounding hotels in their BBC2 series Amazing Hotels: Life Beyond the Lobby .
-But they don't just stay in them; they work alongside staff and discover what it takes to offer once-in-a-lifetime experiences in awe-inspiring locations.
+Last week they visited Marina Bay Sands in Singapore, which looked like a spaceship perched on skyscrapers.

 Start the conversation, or Read more at Radio Times.